OwenPendrighElliott/Game_Time_Discord_Bot/README.md

 ## General

 A fun little discord bot that plays annoying sounds, follows people around and tells you where to drop in COD Warzone.
-It is also capable of downloading youtube likes with the `!play` command.
+It is also capable of playing youtube links with the `!play` command.

 ## setup
 You will need to do the following to make it work: